 ID: subject identifier

-- The string ‘.’ will not be interpreted as a repetition of the previous line.
+- Example with strings: the string ‘.’ will not be interpreted as a repetition of the previous line.
 As a consequence a data set of the form

 ID * * John * * John * * Mike * * . * *